Overview

 Example Scenario

 You've developed a script for processing a large dataset that requires no human interaction to complete its task.
 By submitting this as a batch job, the cluster undertakes the task, allowing the job to run to completion and output the results to your desired location for you to view.
-For a real example on Batch jobs, view /jobs/creating-jobs.html.
+For a real example on Batch jobs, view Submitting jobs.

 3. Array jobs